 However, at some point, you need to learn how to love yourself if you want to be truly happy in life.

 The way we love ourselves affects all our decisions in life.
 If anything, loving yourself can prevent you from terrible decisions you’ll likely regret in the future.
 [Read: Why do I hate myself so much?
 Learn to love yourself instead]

 The good news is that even if you feel like you don’t love yourself, you can learn.
 You are not destined to be a self-loather forever.
 But first, you need to realize that all the thoughts in your head about yourself are just that… thoughts.
 Thoughts aren’t necessarily true.

 You might think they are, but they might not be.
 So here are some ways you can learn how to love yourself and become happier.

 Write down as many as you think.
 Then look them over as often as you can – every day.
 You’ll thank us later for doing this regularly!
-[Read: 6 reasons to love yourself first before falling in love]
+[Read: Why you MUST love yourself first before falling in love]

 While it’s helpful to write down your good qualities, this goes for your bad qualities as well.
 This is much easier to do since we’re all naturally critics, but if you find it difficult to admit your faults, then this won’t be an easy task for you to do.
 After you do, you have to look them over and tell yourself why they aren’t bad.

 Or if even they are, then you need to tell yourself how you are going to change those qualities.
 We can’t change all qualities we don’t like about ourselves, but we can try to make some of them better.